Tuesday 23rd April, 2019 at 1:54pm

 Finally, he gave us an update on the squad’s fitness going into the game.

 “Jack McMillan is still struggling with his calf injury that forced him off on Saturday so we’ll assess him ahead of the game.
 Similarly, Blair Spittal took a kick which he’s still suffering from so he’s going to be assessed today as well.

 “Apart from those two, there’s no change on the injury front but, of course, Stuart Bannigan comes back from his suspension and it’ll be great to have him back.”

-A more in depth video interview with Gary Caldwell is available now to Jagzone subscribers as well as reaction from Kris Doolana and Shea Gordon – log in now to see them.
+A more detailed discussion with Thistle manager, Gary Caldwell, as well as a preview interview with Stuart Bannigan is available to Jagzone subscribers – log in now to see them.